+Option Description

+-t The type of encryption to use:

+EncryptionType • AES - AES256

+• Basic

+DEPRECATED: The basic encryption type is deprecated in version 12.9.0 and later.
+Use the more secure AES encryption instead.

+Passwords that you have encrypted with older versions continue to work, but HTTP Connector logs a warning.
+Support for this older encryption method will be removed in future.

-Option Description -t EncryptionType The type of encryption to use: Basic AES - AES256 For example: -tAES NOTE: AES is more secure than basic encryption. -oKeyFile AES encryption requires a key file.
+For example: -tAES

+-oKeyFile AES encryption requires a key file.
 This option specifies the path and file name of a key file.
 The key file must contain 64 hexadecimal characters.

-For example: -oKeyFile=./key.ky NOTE: The full (absolute) path of the key file is included in the encrypted value, because HTTP Connector requires the key to decrypt the password.
-If you move or rename the key file, this path becomes invalid and you must update the encrypted value. -cFILE - sSECTION - pPARAMETER (Optional) You can use these options to write the password directly into a configuration file.
-You must specify all three options. -c.
-The configuration file in which to write the encrypted password. -s.
-The name of the section in the configuration file in which to write the password. -p.
+For example: -oKeyFile=./key.ky

+NOTE: The full (absolute) path of the key file is included in the encrypted value, because HTTP Connector requires the key to decrypt the password.
+If you move or rename the key file, this path becomes invalid and you must update the encrypted value.

+-cFILE - sSECTION - pPARAMETER (Optional) You can use these options to write the password directly into a configuration file.
+You must specify all three options. • -c.
+The configuration file in which to write the encrypted password.

+Option Description

+• -s.
+The name of the section in the configuration file in which to write the password.

+-p.
 The name of the parameter in which to write the encrypted password.

+For example:

-For example: -c./Config.cfg -sMyTask -pPassword PasswordString The password to encrypt.
+-c./Config.cfg -sMyTask -pPassword

+PasswordString The password to encrypt.

 '''

 autpassword -e -tBASIC MyPassword

 autpassword -e -tAES -oKeyFile=./key.ky MyPassword

+autpassword -e -tAES -oKeyFile=./key.ky -c./Config.cfg -sDefault -pPassword

+MyPassword

 '''

-autpassword -e -tAES -oKeyFile=./key.ky -c./Config.cfg -sDefault -pPassword MyPassword